jmspit/dodo/DEVELOPER.md

 }
 ```

-Or use the dodo::common::Application class, as that will
+Or use the dodo::common::Application class, as that will take care of

-  - initialize/unload the dodo library
+  - initializing / unloading the dodo library
   - install signal handlers
   - parse command line arguments, read environment variables
   - read configuration data from the specified configuration file.
+  - logging

 Subclass Application and implement the run method